MODEL / BRIGETTE

-Internally, I had to have a dialogue with myself because, standing there dripping wet — after setting aside a full day to shoot and planning this off and on for three years — what she was saying was not what I wanted to hear.
+I could pretend like this kind of thing never happened and that all the world was rosy, but internally, I had to have a dialogue with myself.
+Standing there dripping wet — after setting aside a full day to shoot and planning this off and on for three years — I wanted to give up.
 Honestly, I was feeling disappointed and disillusioned (and wet).
 Two choices presented: walk back to the car, or shoot through my emotions.

 Ultimately, I figured that there wasn’t any point in arguing.
 The effects of the gloomy day were working on both of us, so we decided to use those powerful emotions as our theme.

 Here are some of the images we produced.
 Can you feel it?